Ready to enroll? Here are a few things to keep in mind:

 - Medically qualified by Navy or Marine Corps standards.

-- You must not have any body piercing or tattoos that violate Navy or Marine Corps policy.
+- Must not have any body piercing or tattoos that violate Navy or Marine Corps policy.

 - Students with 30 or more semester hours or 45 or more quarter hours of college credit upon application are not eligible for four-year NROTC Scholarships; these students should see Mizzou NROTC staff to discuss other scholarship opportunities.
 Note: College credits anticipated to be earned by June of the application year count towards the College credit limit.